-- The Group has diversified its lease portfolio to reduce the proportion of novated leases. - The Group invests in product development to increase the leasing value proposition beyond the tax concessions. - The company is a member of the National Automotive Leasing and Salary Packaging Association (NALSPA), which is a body formed to communicate the economic benefits of existing FBT policy settings.
+• The Group invests in product development to increase the leasing value proposition beyond the tax concessions.

+The company is a member of the National Automotive Leasing and Salary Packaging Association (NALSPA), which is a body formed to communicate the economic benefits of existing FBT policy settings.